The Pinnacles

 Pinnacles Desert

 Accessible by car or tour via a fully sealed road, the sightseer is advised to allow at least 2 hours to circumvent the viewing trail and access the lookout.
-Entry fees to the park are $10.00 per car (pensioner discounts apply), payable at the gate.
-No caravans or trailers are permitted within the park, and these should be left in town or at the parking area adjacent to the access road.
+Entry fees to the park are $15.00 per passenger vehicle (pensioner discounts apply), payable at the gate.
+Caravans and trailers can be left in the car park, as the 4km loop is not suitable.
 Pets, open fires, and camping are all prohibited within the park boundaries.
 Hats, sunscreen and water are essential pre-requisites for a visit to the Pinnacles, especially during the summer months.

 So how did these strange pinnacles form?